thegrumpys/odop/docs/Help/launchODOP.md

 ![ODOP starting dialog](./png/StartDialog.png "ODOP starting dialog")

 That "About" link will take you to the ODOP Introduction page.
 From there you can procede to the Getting Started page and continue with those instructions while viewing ODOP program operation in the larger window.

 &nbsp;

-In the larger window, select the design type and starting file that you wish to work with.
+In the larger window, select the design type and specific design that you wish to work with.
-This screen capture illustrates selecting the Rectangular **Solid** design type which is used in the Getting Started instructions.
+The screen capture below illustrates selecting the Rectangular **Solid** design type which is used in the ODOP Introduction and Getting Started instructions.
+Select the Solid design type before continuing with those instructions.

+At a minimum, each design type is supplied with a default design by the name of "startup".
+Leave this startup design selected in order to continue with the ODOP Instructions and Getting Started instructions.

 ![Start with Rectangular Solid](./png/SelectSolid.png "Start with Rectangular Solid")